It is Christmas Eve and a wonderful time of year.

 One year, Nancy decided to skip the shirts and ties, and look for ways to bless others.
 Nancy's inspiration came when her son's wrestling team played a non league inner city church team, who had less than adequate uniforms, shoes, and gear.

-Page 2 of 2 - The next day, Nancy purchased the uniforms and gear for the needy team and sent it to them, anonymously.
+The next day, Nancy purchased the uniforms and gear for the needy team and sent it to them, anonymously.
 Afterward, Nancy wrote her act of service, placed it in a white envelope, and pinned it on their Christmas tree.

 Each year, Nancy found other ways to serve others.
 One year, she sent children with disabilities, to a hockey game.
 Another year, she delivered gifts to two elderly brothers whose home had burned down.